 - Have been vomiting or had diarrhoea (in this case, you should use alternative contraception during your illness and at least 7 days after your illness has passed)

-What are the Potential Side Effects and Risks of Using the Progestogen-Only Pill?
+What are the Potential Side Effects and Risks of Using the Mini Pill?

 The good news is that progestogen-only desogestrel pills, like Hana, are generally well tolerated.
 Changes to your menstrual cycle also tend to calm down within a few months of using the pill.